Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

 \subsection{History Matching}

 History matching concerns the problem of finding the set of inputs to a model for which the corresponding model outputs give acceptable matches to observed historical data, given our state of uncertainty about the model itself and the measurements.
-History matching has been successfully applied across many scientific disciplines including oil reservoir modelling \cite{BLSMHRH, CSBS, SSBD, BLUAORBMCE}, cosmology \cite{GFBUA, GFBHMOU, PSGF, BLAICM, vernon:2016aa}, epidemiology \cite{BHMCIDM, HMHIV, Yiannis_HIV_2, McCreesh2017}, climate modelling \cite{HMERCMPS}, environmental science \cite{AMA, Goldstein2016} and systems biology \cite{BUCSBM}.
-Here we provide a brief summary of the history matching procedure - see \cite{GFBUA} and \cite{BUCSBM} for more details.
+History matching has been successfully applied across many scientific disciplines including oil reservoir modelling \citep{BLSMHRH, CSBS, SSBD, BLUAORBMCE, RPHM}, engineering \citep{SSHMSS, BHMFMDSHM}, epidemiology \citep{BHMCIDM, HMHIV, Yiannis_HIV_2, McCreesh2017}, climate modelling \citep{HMERCMPS} and systems biology \citep{BUCSBM}.
+Here we provide a brief summary of the history matching procedure (see \citet{GFBUA, BUCSBM} for more details).

 We need a general structure to describe the link between a complex model and the corresponding physical system.
-We use the direct simulator approach, otherwise known as the best input approach \cite{BLCPCS}, where we assume that there exists a value $ x^\star $ such that $ \simulator(\bestx) $ best represents the real biological system, which we denote as $y$ \cite{BLCPCS, RBM}.
+We use the direct simulator approach, otherwise known as the best input approach \citep{BLCPCS}, where we posit that there exists a value $ x^\star $ such that $ \simulator(\bestx) $ best represents the real biological system, which we denote as $y$ \citep{BLCPCS, RBM}.
 We then formally link the $i$th output of the model to the $i$th real system value $y_i$ via

 and link the experimental observation $\obs_i$ corresponding to output $ i $ to the real system via